Pioneering composer Ryuichi Sakamoto has died aged 71

 “In accordance with Sakamoto’s strong wishes, the funeral service was held among his close family members.
 Finally, we would like to share one of Sakamoto’s favourite quotes: ‘Ars longa, vita brevis’ [Art is Long, life is short’].”

-Sakamoto was first diagnosed with throat cancer in 2014 which, after treatment, went into remission but in 2020 it was confirmed he had been diagnosed with rectal cancer.
+Sakamoto was first diagnosed with throat cancer in 2014, prompting him to take a year off music.
+After treatment, the cancer went into remission, but in 2020 it was confirmed he had been diagnosed with rectal cancer.

 In an essay published last June, Sakamoto revealed that he had undergone surgery in late 2021 to remove cancer that had spread to both lungs and was still battling stage 4 cancer.